Ascot Vale

 Residential development activity is lower than average in Ascot Vale according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers in Ascot Vale shows approximately 79 new homes approved annually over the past five financial years, totalling an estimated 399 homes.
-By May 26th, 16 approvals have been recorded this year.
-On average, 0.9 new residents per year per dwelling constructed were added between FY-21 and FY-25, indicating supply meeting or exceeding demand.
-The average construction value of new homes is $897,000, suggesting developers target the premium market segment.
+AreaSearch analysis of ABS building approval numbers indicates Ascot Vale recorded around 79 residential properties granted approval per year over the past five financial years, totalling an estimated 399 homes.
+In FY-26 so far, 16 approvals have been recorded.
+Over these five years (FY-21 to FY-25), an average of 0.9 people moved to the area for each dwelling built, suggesting new supply is keeping pace with or exceeding demand.
+The average construction cost value of new homes was $897,000, indicating developers target the premium market segment.

 Frequently Asked Questions - Development